Seasoning Blends and Herb Mixes You Can Make at Home

-Dried herb mixes are a simple way to add flavor to food without extra calories or additives.
+Dried herb mixes are a simple way to add great flavor to food without extra calories or additives.
 But many packaged seasonings can contain preservatives, anti-caking agents or additional sodium.
-So why not make your own homemade seasonings?
-Making herb mixes at home gives you ultimate control over the ingredients to make them healthier—and you can customize the flavors to your liking.
+So why not make your own homemade seasoning mixes?
+Making herb mixes at home gives you ultimate control over the ingredients to make them healthier-and you can customize the flavors to your liking.
 If you grow your own herbs, this is a great way to use up your garden bounty.

 Related: Healthy Spice Mix Recipes

 You might be surprised by how much you enjoy making dried herb mixes, and knowing they're homemade almost makes them taste better too!
 Enjoy it as an activity with your friends or family, and then use the herb mixes in creative ways in the weeks to come.
 Or add a pretty tag and give as a homemade gift.

 To make your own homemade dried herb mixes, you'll need an assortment of herbs and spices, as well as some jars for storage.
 Pricing of herbs and spices can vary greatly.
 The most cost-effective way to buy herbs and spices is to purchase them in bulk, either at a grocery store with a bulk aisle or online.
 You can use any leftover herbs and spices to augment your spice drawer, since they can each be used individually in recipes.

 If you grow fresh herbs in a garden, you also can preserve the fresh herbs by drying them.
 Store them in a dark, dry place until you're ready to use them in your dried herb mixes.

 Follow the recipes below to make your own Herbes de Provence, Italian Seasoning and Taco Seasoning at home.
 The recipes do not contain salt, which allows you to add salt to taste when you add the herb mixes to food.